willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/docs/ERCF.md

 Note that the base KlipperScreen is fully up-to-date (as of March 10th, 2023) with the master but includes extra functionality that can be used in the creation of custom menus.
 See the generated ercf_klipperscreen.conf for clues!

 ## Request
 Remember that this is current a Beta release.
 I need/want your help in finding corner cases, bugs or ideas for improvement.
 I can offer limited help on the Discord channels but I would prefer if you submit an issue report via github so I can manage them.
 This project and Happy Hare itself have taken a lot of time.
-I have a lot more planned so I need your help in making my life easier.
+I have a lot more planned so I need your help in organizing my work.

 Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking.
-I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent make your life with ERCF more enjoyable.
+I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with ERCF more enjoyable.

 Thank you!

+## Caveats
+I have only tested on a single screen.
+A 640x480 resolution BTT TFT5.0.
+I am not a UI programming expert and it is possible that you might find layout problems on other (likely smaller) displays.
+Also, I have only tested in and optimized for horizonal orientation.
+I doubt it will be effective in vertical but I don't know of any Voron owners with vertically mounted panels.

 *All screen shots are taken with the "Colorize" theme.
-The default is z-bolt and looks slightly different*
+The default is z-bolt and looks slightly different (which I actually prefer)*

 ## Main Panel

 ![ercf_panel_non_printing](img/ercf/ercf_main.png)

+This is the main screen and is accessed by clicking on the little carrot on the left navbar.
+Note that you can turn off this carrot in settings in whch case buttons will automatically be added to the KlipperScreen home and print pages.
+Personally I think ERCF deserves this first class link.

+The philosopy behind this screen is that it works with the concept of 'Tool' which is really a virtual entity in Happy Hare because of the Tool-To-Gate mapping.
+When you are actually printing the panel will look a little different:

 ![ercf_panel_printing](img/ercf/ercf_main_printing.png)

+The top left button is replaced with a live monitor of Happy Hare clog/runout detection.
+This 'thermonitor' usually will sit at the bottom of the scale.
+As the difference between extruder and encoder measured movement increases the 'temperature' will rise.
+If it hits the top a runout condition will be triggered.
+The configurable check mark on the side is the 'headroom' used by the automatic tuning option and represents a safe gap to avoid accidental firing.
+The detection length (and headroom) are all tunable, but with automatic, they will be updated at least every tool change.

+**Perhaps someone can help me... now you can visualize when clog detection is triggered, can you figure out what is being done in the wipe tower -- I'll let you see for yourselves...**

+If you have a bypass (aka passthrough) installed, and I think they are very useful, then clicking "to the left of T0" will bring you to the bypass selector:

 ![ercf_panel_bypass](img/ercf/ercf_main_bypass.png)

+When bypass is selected, the 'Colors...' button and Eject button change to 'Load (Bypass)' and 'Unload (Bypass)' respectively.

 ## Manage Panel